nod-ai/SHARK-Studio/docs/shark_iree_profiling.md

 ### Enabling Tracy for Vulkan profiling

 To begin profiling with Tracy, a build of IREE runtime with tracing enabled is needed.
-SHARK-Runtime builds an instrumented version alongside the normal version nightly (.whls typically found [here](https://github.com/nod-ai/SHARK-Runtime/releases)), however this is only available for Linux.
+SHARK-Runtime (SRT) builds an instrumented version alongside the normal version nightly (.whls typically found [here](https://github.com/nod-ai/SRT/releases)), however this is only available for Linux.
 For Windows, tracing can be enabled by enabling a CMake flag.
 ```
 $env:IREE_ENABLE_RUNTIME_TRACING="ON"
 ```